ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The example also considers one of the notifications from the Authorization Server to get lost in transmission, and thus not reaching the Resource Server.

 When this happens, and after a waiting time defined by the application has elapsed, the Resource Server sends a GET request with no Observe Option to the Authorization Server, to perform a diff query of the TRL.
-The Resource Server indicates N=8 as value of the query parameter 'diff', i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.
+The Resource Server indicates N=8 as value of the 'diff' query parameter, i.e., as the maximum number of diff entries to be specified in a response from the Authorization Server.

 In this example, the Authorization Server does not support the "Cursor" extension.
 Hence, the 'cursor' parameter is not included in the payload of the responses to a full query request.
 Also, the 'cursor' parameter and the 'more' parameter are not included in the payload of the responses to a diff query request.